mflehnen/spark-bdd-example/README.md

 # Testing data pipelines with Behaviour Driven Development (BDD)

-This is an example of how to build BDD tests on data pipelines.
+This is an example of how to build BDD tests on data pipelines using scala/cucumber.
-Although we are using pyspark in this example project, this is not a required thing.
-We could use any other library to process the data, like pandas, polars or whatever.

 ## What is BDD testing